cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 2. After this tree inference analysis finishes, transfer the resulting files back to your local computer.
 Include relevant details from the log file (e.g., the selected substitution model) to your report.

-## 2. Create two trees for each dataset

-Open the ```.contree``` file with FigTree and root the tree that IQ-Tree generated Save this tree in newick file format using the option 'File > Export Trees...' and tick the box with 'Save as currently displayed'.
-To create the second tree, select only the ingroup, copy (ctrl+c), open a new FigTree instance (ctrl+n) and paste (ctrl+v) - you will now have a tree of just the ingroup.
-Save this tree as a separate newick tree file with a sensible name.

-Transfer the folder with these input files to the Mana cluster and add your run to the queue.
-After it finished, transfer the files back to your local computer and use FigTree to make a tree figure with confidence interval node bars, node ages (text) and a labeled x-axis that reflects time.